BrianWill/japanese_vocab/learning.md

 > おんがく

-It's common to have a large set of words that seem stuck in the earlier stages, but understand that this is normal.
-Don't get frustrated when you catch yourself consciously thinking about a word when you hear it even if it's a word you've heard a thousand times already.
+It's common to have a large set of words that seem stuck in the early stages, but understand that this is normal.
+Don't get frustrated when you catch yourself consciously thinking about a word even if it's a word you've heard a thousand times already.
 Some words will just take longer than others.

 In fact, until you can listen to interesting content with a high degree of comprehension, many words will probably hover at the border of this final threshold.
 Only once the language is really useful to you such that you can actually consume content for the content's own sake rather than language practice will the vocabulary and language patterns become truly ingrained.